 The list of suggested reviewers is optional.
 It is inappropriate to list as preferred reviewers researchers from the same institution as any of the authors, collaborators, and co-authors from the past five years, as well as anyone whose relationship with one of the authors may present a conflict of interest.
 In any case, Organization & Environment may or may not use the suggested reviewers, and at least one review will be always conducted by a reviewer that was not suggested.

 The format and style of written works for publication should normally follow the guidelines of the Publication Manual of the American Psychological Association.
 O&E's editors will use clarity, conciseness, and overall quality of writing as criteria in determining the appropriateness of manuscripts submitted for publication.
 Manuscripts should be written as simply and concisely as possible without sacrificing meaningfulness or clarity of exposition.
 Typically, papers should be no longer than 40 double-spaced pages (using one-inch margins and Times New Roman 12-point font), inclusive of references, tables, figures and appendices.
+Each table or figure should be on a separate page.

 In addition to following APA style, manuscripts should generally conform to the following guidelines: